SylvanFranklin/.config/README.md

 Full scan the aerospace docs
 Also a better type can be inffered, any lol
-Make the default file pick behavior open a new tab
+Make the default file pick behavior open a new tab Find telescope custom pickers
+One at the directory picker